tommasorigon/India-SequentiaLogit/data-cleaning.md

 - `1.
 No contraceptive method`
 - `2.
 Sterilization`.
 Includes female sterilization, hysteroctomy and male sterilization.
 - `3.
 Natural methods`.
-Includes periodic abstinence and withdrawal
+Includes periodic abstinence and withdrawal.
 - `4.
 Modern methods`.
-Includes condom, copper T/IUD, diaphgram/jelly, injectible contraception and oral pill
+Includes condom, copper T/IUD, diaphgram/jelly, injectible contraception and oral pill.

 See Section 1.1 of the paper for a justification on the definition of these four categories.
 The `R` code to create the final response variable is: